romankurnovskii/romankurnovskii/README.md

 - 🌱 I’m currently learning ML
 - 👯 Open to collaboration
 - 🤔 Competitive Programmer
-- 💬 Ask me about anything, I'll be happy to help.
+- 💬 Ask me about anything, I'll be happy to help
 - ⚡ born in Russia living in Israel, collaborate trilingual